zzt93/syncer/README.md

   - `schema`: schema/db/index
   - `table`: table or collection
   - `id`: data primary key or similar thing
-  - `records`: data content of this sync event converted from log content
+  - `records`: data content of this sync event converted from log content according to your config.
-  - `extra`
+  **Notice**:
+    - if your interested column config (`rowName`) has name of `id`, records will have it.
+Otherwise, it will only in `id` field;
+  - `extra`: an extra map to store extra info

 ### Output Choice

  - Elasticsearch
+  - When using this channel, you may prefer to not include `id` like field in interested column config (`rowName`), because it is always no need to include it in data field for ES and we will auto detect it and set it for you.
  - MySQL
  - Http endpoint